(All photos by DBBD unless otherwise stated)

-Even though it’s called “museums quarter,” it’s not a quarter at all, but rather one block with cafés, bars, and museums on the outside and a large open space on the inside.
-Although the surrounding facilities are fine, the main attractions are the modernist plastic seating in the middle, called Enzis, which are ceremonially unveiled in different colors each year.
-They're kind of ugly as shit, but are where the city’s youth come to hang out, drink beer, and wonder what drugs are like.
+Even though it’s called “museums quarter”, it’s not a quarter at all, but rather one block with cafés, bars and museums on the outside and a large open space on the inside.
+Although the surrounding facilities are fine, the main attractions are the modernist plastic seating in the middle, called Enzis, which are ceremonially unveiled in different colours each year.
+They're kind of ugly as shit, but are where the city’s youth come to hang out, drink beer and wonder what drugs are like.

-You know the Prater for its Ferris wheel, which is the site of Harry Lime’s famous self-justification monologue in The Third Man.
+You know the Prater for its Ferris wheel, which is the site of Harry Lime’s famous self-justification monologue in The Third Man (this bit).
 You can either reenact the scene or go nuts, forgo parroting a very depressing speech about how cheap human life is, and instead enjoy the sun like the uncomplicated kid you are.

 If you only visit one museum in Vienna, make it this one.
-It’s not hip or artsy, but it has some dinosaurs and enough padded beasts to reassure taxidermists that skinning an animal and stuffing some rags in it is a worthwhile way to pass the time.
-Its architecture is dope, and it has a nice park in front, too.
+It’s not hip or arty, but it has some dinosaurs and enough padded beasts to reassure taxidermists that skinning an animal and stuffing some rags in it is a worthwhile way to pass the time.
+Its architecture is dope and it has a nice park in front, too.

 Martin Scorsese once called it the most beautiful cinema there is.
 And, while I don’t know for certain, you’ve got to imagine that Martin Scorsese has good taste in cinemas.